HolyBlackCat/cpp-tutorials/language/02_basic/10_loops.md

 Each repetition a loop is called an **iteration**.

 Like in an `if`, in loops the `{...}` braces are optional if the body is a single statement.
-And like `if`, it has the same empty body pitfall (adding `;` after `while (...)` makes the body empty, which in the case of `while` typically makes the loop *infinite*, meaning the program gets stuck on it).
+And like `if`, it has the same empty body newbie trap (adding `;` after `while (...)` makes the body empty, which in the case of `while` typically makes the loop *infinite*, meaning the program gets stuck on it).

-Any variables declared inside of the body are recreated on each iteration (meaning they lose their values).
+Any variables declared inside of the body are recreated on each iteration (meaning they lose their previous values).
 That's why we declared `x` outside of the loop.

 > ## Exercise 1
 >